 Knowing the weather before you go out can be the difference between a good and great day.
 It also is a major safety precaution as well as a time and money saver.
 Who wants to drive 3 hours to a location where a dramatic landscape is going to impossible to be reach because of day of conditions.

-Continuing on with gear, GLOVES!
 Finding the right pair of gloves will ensure that your photo session will last longer and be more comfortable.
 Those two factors will increase your chances of capturing that new image you’re dying to show off on Instagram.
-Recommendations are for gloves that are screen touch friendly especially if you’re shooting with a smartphone too.

 Cold weather zaps the juice out of your batteries.
-Imagine getting to a location with the northern lights dancing and your battery is at 0.
+Imagine getting to a location with the Northern Lights dancing and your battery reads zero.
 No bueno.
-Bring multiple and keep them in a warm place to prevent them from discharging.
+Bring multiple batteries and keep them in a warm place (close and secure to your body) to prevent them from discharging.